forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 The following options are available, on a per resource basis.
 You can mix and match any combination of notifiers for each resource.

-* `should_notify`: controls whether violation for each resource should be sent.
+* `should_notify`: Controls whether violation for each resource should be sent.
   `true` enables the notification, and `false` disables the notification.

-* `name`: the desired notifiers for each resource.
+* `name`: The desired notifiers for each resource.
+You can specify multiple notifiers for each resource.

   The name here matches the actual module name for each notifier in `forseti-security/google/cloud/forseti/notifier/notifiers`, e.g. `email_violations.py`

   These notifiers can be:
   1. `email_violations`
-  Email notifications via SendGrid -- This sends violation data to multiple email recipients, as delimited by comma.
-[Configure a sendgrid key.](- Read more about [configuring Notifier]({% link _docs/v1.1/howto/configure/email-notification.md %}#setting-up-sendgrid).)
+  This emails all the violation data via SendGrid.
+Multiple email recipients are delimited by comma.

   1. `slack_webhook`
-  Slack webhook -- This invokes a Slack webhook for each violation found.
+  This sends individual violations to a Slack channel via a Slack webhook.
   Configure a webhook in your organization's Slack settings and set the `webhook_url`.

   1. `gcs_violations`
-  Upload to GCS -- This uploads the violation data to a GCS bucket.
+  This uploads all the violation data to a GCS bucket.

-* `data_format`: either `csv` (default) or `json`
+* `data_format`: Either `csv` (default) or `json`.
+  Slack only support json type.

-### Configuring CSCC Findings
+### CSCC Findings

-Forseti violations can now be outputted for integration with [Cloud Security Command Center](https://cloud.google.com/security-command-center) on GCP.
+Forseti violations can be outputted for integration with [Cloud Security Command Center](https://cloud.google.com/security-command-center) on GCP.

 1. Open `forseti-security/configs/forseti_conf.yaml`.

 1. Navigate to the `notifier` > `violation` > `cscc` section.

-* `enabled`: controls whether CSCC findings should be sent `true` enables the notification, and `false` disables the notification.
+* `enabled`: Controls whether CSCC findings should be sent.
+  `true` enables the notification, and `false` disables the notification.

-* `gcs_path`: the GCS bucket to upload Forseti violations as CSCC findings [Sign-up for the Cloud SCC alpha program here!](outputted for integration with Cloud Security Command Center on GCP.
+* `gcs_path`: The GCS bucket to upload Forseti violations as CSCC findings.
+  [Sign-up for the Cloud SCC alpha program here!](outputted for integration with Cloud Security Command Center on GCP.
 Sign-up for the Cloud SCC alpha program here!)